The Great War: Western Front

 - 0 % negative mentions

-The humor in the game is derived from its absurdities and quirks, such as the comical movement of units and the exaggerated effects of weaponry, which often lead to unintentionally funny scenarios.
-Players find amusement in the game's portrayal of World War I, where the challenges of advancing troops and the slow pace of the campaign map are humorously reflective of the historical context.
-Overall, while some mechanics can be frustrating, the game's aesthetic and unexpected comedic moments provide a lighthearted take on the serious themes of war.
+The humor in the game is derived from its absurdities and quirks, such as the AI's easy-to-exploit behavior and the comical mishaps of units during combat, like awkward movements and unexpected grenade launches.
+Players find amusement in the game's portrayal of World War I, where the challenges of troop advancement and the arbitrary nature of game mechanics add a layer of irony.
+Overall, while some aspects can be frustrating, the humor often shines through the game's aesthetic and gameplay oddities.

 “I also find it funny that a lot of the things people don't like about the game are things like 'advancing troops is hard and everyone gets killed' or 'things on the campaign map rarely move' - that's the First World War for you!”